 Frequently Asked Questions

 Dokta Matt meets with families interested in participating in DBM services.
-As families are identified that are comfortable with the model and mission of DBM, those families receive invitations to enroll.
+As families are identified that are comfortable with the model and mission of DBM, those families are invited to enroll.

 The total number of patients will be extremely limited (representing a fraction of the typical 500 concierge patients).
 This will guarantee a high level of care while carefully protecting time for teaching, mentoring and infrastructure building in Vanuatu.

-Members pay once for each cycle and receive full access all the time.
+"Partners" pay once for each cycle and receive full access all the time at no additional cost.

-Subscribers pay a smaller retainer to guarantee access and then pay a per-visit fee as well.
+"Members" and "Friends" pay a smaller subscription to guarantee access and then pay a per-visit fee as well.